ericsoco/fire-map/README.md

 yarn process-all-fires
 ```

-**2a.** Process fires for a specific state + year if necessary for backfilling / debugging:
+**2a.** Reprocess fires for a specific state + year if necessary for backfilling / debugging:

 ```
-yarn process-fires --year=2018 --state=CA
+yarn reprocess-fires --year=2018 --state=CA
 ```

 ### Deprecated: GeoMAC data prep